 An experienced personal injury lawyer can significantly affect the amount of financial compensation a claimant may receive in a Camp Lejeune toxic water claim.
 Because aplastic anemia is a presumptive condition, those who meet the eligibility requirements do not have to prove their condition came from exposure to the water at the military facility.

-Damages in a Camp Lejeune Lawsuit
+Potential Damages Recoverable in a Camp Lejeune Lawsuit

 Filing a case under the new law could help you with:

 - Lost wages for the victim, or the family's caregiver

 - Loss of earning capacity

 - Loss of a loved one